How Does Solar Power Create Electricity?

 Using solar power to generate electricity at home is a very appealing option for a number of reasons: not only would you be reducing your overall environmental footprint and greenhouse gas emissions, but you would be reducing your bills and could even generate some income by selling back excess energy into the grid.

-It is therefore a no-brainer that in the European Union a target has been set to encourage EU countries to roll out renewable sources of energy such as solar power in order to achieve the overarching target of at least 32 percent by 2030.
+It is therefore a no-brainer that in the European Union a target has been set to encourage EU countries to roll out renewable sources of energy such as solar power to achieve the overarching target of at least 32 percent by 2030.
+This shift reflects a global push for cleaner energy solutions as we transition toward a renewable energy revolution.

 Human ingenuity has developed two different ways how to harvest the energy of the sun and turn it into electricity: